ctcl-bregis/ctclsite-content/pages/projects/codenames/codenames.md

 - Chloropentafluoroethane - R115
 - Hexachlorodifluoropropane - R212
 - Dichlorohexafluorocyclobutane - C316
+  - Note: May be used with Intel Processor N hardware due to containing cyclobutane
 - Chloroheptafluorocyclobutane - C317
+  - Note: May be used with Intel Processor N hardware due to containing cyclobutane

 #### Hydrochlorofluorocarbons/Hydrochlorofluoroolefins
 Hydrochlorofluorocarbon/Hydrochlorofluoroolefin codenames are used for laptops